abhishekthakur0/abhishekthakur0/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### Hi there 👋,I am Abhishek Thakur, I am a software developer💻, I build mobile📱 apps using Flutter.I love to build tools🛠️ for productivity and work on stuffs that really matters.
+### Hi there 👋,I am Abhishek Thakur, I am a software developer💻, I build mobile📱 apps using Flutter.
+### I love to build tools🛠️ for productivity and work on stuffs that really matters.

 ## Languages and Technologies